WeidenhammerCommerce/wh/README.md

 ## ¯\ \_(ツ)_/¯
 ## WH creates a new shell command with a handful of M2 tools

-## v.0.0.7

-- Added mc (list of common Magento Cloud commands)

 ## v.0.0.6

 - Started using the env.php file to stored user variables
 - Added create:dump
-- Added shell commands (permissions, 777, static)
+- Added shell commands (permissions, static)

 ## v.0.0.5